Top LME performer copper dips on hazy new year outlook

 That compared with a 21% rise for the LME index of six metals and a 3% rise for laggard battery metal lead.

-However, some analysts believe that China's wave of stimulus spending, which fuelled heavy imports of copper and other metals this year, could taper off in 2021.
+However, some analysts believe that China’s stimulus spending, which fuelled heavy imports of copper and other metals this year, could taper off in 2021.

 “We expect that the metals-intensive Chinese credit cycle has likely peaked and the composition of China’s growth will likely shift from export and investment in 2020 towards consumption in 2021,” JP Morgan analyst Natasha Kaneva said in a note.